orimeged/MITM/README.md

 # Man in the Middle Project

 ## What's This?
-This is my "Man in the Middle" project I came up with and coded during the COVID-19 lockdown.
-I was stuck at home and got curious about network attacks, so I built this Python script to learn how MITM attacks work using ARP spoofing.
-It’s for educational purposes only, so use it responsibly!
+This is my "Man in the Middle" project, which I originally wrote from scratch during the COVID-19 lockdown.
+I was bored at home and got curious about network attacks, so I came up with this Python script to learn how MITM attacks work using ARP spoofing.
+The original code got deleted, so this is my best shot at recreating it.
+It’s for learning only, so please use it responsibly!

 ## What It Does
 - Tricks devices into thinking my computer is the gateway (ARP spoofing).